-Lying just north of the city of Norwich there is a stunning health and woodland that is popular among families, dog walkers and many of the region’s residents who flock there every day.
+Lying just north of the city of Norwich there is a stunning health and woodland that is popular among families, dog walkers and many of the region’s residents who, under normal circumstances, flock there every day.

 But what do you need to know about Mousehold Heath?

 Yes, some may not be aware of the fact that there is a 18 hole pitch and putt located on Mousehold Heath during the Spring and Summer.